nicode-io/The_Starting_Point/README.md

 ## Description
 > Start 15-08-2020

-A small, unpretentious guide that brings together the information collected from different sites in order to best organize the first steps of installing the various tools on a VPS to host a multitude of websites and applications.
+A small, unpretentious guide that brings together the information collected from different sites in order to best organize the first steps of installing the various tools on a (virtual) private server to host a multitude of websites and applications.

 When you see::warning:, this refers directly to server, files or users' security